hkurma/openai-playground-plus/README.md

-# OpenAI API Playground
+# OpenAI Playground+

 Play with OpenAI API's using your own API Key.
-Your API Key is stored and used only in browser.
+Your API Key is stored and used only from your browser.

 # Run locally